Sample Road: Route description

 Like most major east-west throughways in Coral Springs, SR 834 begins at the Sawgrass Expressway (SR 869).
 The road heads east 2.9 mi through primarily residential zones before its first major intersection with University Drive.
 After passing University Drive, SR 834 passes through more residential zones, with Coral Springs High School located 1.8 mi east of the intersection.

 SR 834 forms an interchange with US 441 (SR 7) where the city limits of Coral Springs, Margate, and Coconut Creek intersect.
 After the interchange, SR 834 forms the border between Margate and Coconut Creek for 0.6 mi before completely entering Coconut Creek.
 The road then heads east, bisecting Tradewinds Park before its interchange with Florida's Turnpike.

 After passing the Turnpike, SR 834 forms the northern border of Pompano Beach, and after intersecting Powerline Road, it also forms the southern border of Deerfield Beach.
 SR 834's next major intersection is with Interstate 95.

 SR 834 has one more intersection with North Dixie Highway before the state road designation ends at its intersection with North Federal Highway.
 East of Federal Highway, the road continues east for about a mile before ending just before the Intracoastal Waterway.

 History

 Sample Road was for several years designated as S-834, part of the Florida secondary highway system.
 In the 1980s, most secondary routes were given to the counties, but 834 was promoted to a primary route.
 Subsequently, the designation of the former primary SR 834 in Dade County was reassigned to the State Road 948 designation.

-Sample Road is also mentioned in the hidden track of Nothing Gold Can Stay (album) by Coral Springs natives New Found Glory.
+Sample Road is also mentioned in the hidden track of Nothing Gold Can Stay by Coral Springs natives New Found Glory.